Artur’s Portfolio

 close modal

-• “Missing the option to long-press on the screen to place the search point where I want if I don’t know the exact street name and only know how it looks.” (was added in the next screen)
+• "Missing the option to long-press on the screen to place the search point where I want if I don’t know the exact street name and only know how it looks." (in the next screen)

 • "I would make the back button not exit the app completely but go back, its annoying."